What's so bad about being stuck in your hamster wheel?

 Ending up in a negative spiral

-Being stuck in a hamster wheel is destructive.
+Staying stuck in a stressful work or life scenario is destructive.
 You go through a long period of suffering.
 You acknowledge your emotions, but you oppress them as long as possible.
 Often it’s friends and family who first notice that something is wrong – your constant nervousness, your increased sensitivity, your aggressive outbursts.

 If you get stuck at this point and can’t get yourself to take action, then you’ll remain on your hamster wheel.
-Alternatively, you might desperately exchange your old hamster wheel against a new one – a new job, new boss, new environment – only to realize some years later that it doesn’t matter in which cage your hamster wheel is positioned.
+Alternatively, you might desperately exchange your work place against a new one – a new job, new boss, new environment – only to realize some years later that it doesn’t matter in which cage your hamster wheel is positioned.
 Treadmill is treadmill.

 But maybe you stand at this turning point and take it as an incentive to take a look at your life from a different perspective.
-This means that you take a timeout for yourself and devote some thoughts to the question of what you want to do.
+This means that you allow yourself to take a timeout and devote some thoughts to the question of what you want to do.
 It might be useful to start thinking about this on your own first, before approaching family and friends with your ideas.
-People in your environment very often have an interest in you staying put in your place – for example: as a provider, a protector, problem solver….
+People in your environment very often have an interest in you staying put in your place – as a provider, a protector, problem solver….

-Try it out.
+Test it out.
 Block the next free slot in your diary – for yourself and your stock-taking exercise.
 Honor this appointment with yourself and don’t overwrite it with other events.
-Don’t feel bad about it: it’s ok.
+Don’t feel bad about it: treat it like you would treat a business appointment.
 Yes, you can do this without a bad conscience.
 You won’t turn into a ruthless egotist simply by taking time for your orientation and life planning.
 Grant yourself some space for your own needs and your vision – in order to get out of the vicious circle of negative emotions and ruminations, and in order to take control and live your life according to your own masterplan.

 Photo by Trent Szmolnik on Unsplash